jspears/electrode-ota-server-1/electrode-ota-server-fileservice/README.md

 It is not meant to be used standalone, use at your own risk.

+Please configure the downloadUrl in the module options.

 ## Install
 ```
 $ npm install electrode-ota-server-service-fileservice